 - Select Sampled or All (for an unsampled query), then click GO.
 The query results appear on the right.

 - (Optional troubleshooting step) If no query results appear, check the time scrubber at the bottom of the page.
 The time scrubber graphs the number of events across time in your dataset.
 Depending on your dataset, you might need to drag the start and end time markers to a time range that contains data.

 - Continue with Pinning the query to create a panel.

 3. Pinning the query to create a panel

-In the previous task, you successfully completed constructing a query, and the results are shown on the right.
+In the previous task, you successfully completed constructing a query.

 To view query results in different formats and then pin the query, do the following: